 You file form 8840 with the IRS to establish your “closer connection” with Canada through criteria such as having permanent residence in Canada, having a family or organizational affiliation in Canada, or having voted in Canada.

 What about Provincial Health Insurance?

 - US Travel Bans – If found to be unlawfully present in the US between 183 and 365 days, you could face a 3-year travel ban.
-If found to be unlawfully present in the US more than 365 days, you could face a 10 year travel ban.
+If found to be unlawfully present in the US for more than 365 days, you could face a 10-year travel ban.

-- Liability of U.S. estate tax on fair market value of world wide assets – Once subject to US tax laws, a person who dies in the US would have their estate taxed based on the value of their worldwide assets.
+- Liability of U.S. estate tax on the fair market value of worldwide assets – Once subject to US tax laws, a person who dies in the US would have their estate taxed based on the value of their worldwide assets.

 - Liability of Canadian departure tax – A Canadian who is no longer a resident may be subject to a Canadian departure tax.
 This means once you lose your Canadian resident status, you would be deemed to have disposed of your assets, and pay tax on the gains.

 - Loss of provincial healthcare coverage – Once a Canadian is no longer a resident of a particular province, they lose the right to provincial healthcare coverage.
 The rules governing residency are different than those covered by previously mentioned tax laws.
 Consult your provincial healthcare body for specific rules and exceptions.